Skip to Main Content

 • Is the official version that appears in the journal

-• Is copy-edited and type-set, so it likely has the publisher’s branding, and other enhancements
+• It is copy-edited and type-set, so it likely has the publisher’s branding, fonts, and other enhancements

 Versions of work during the publishing process: